jginesta/RepData_PeerAssessment1/PA1_template.md

 The mean steps per day are 10766 and the median steps per day are 10766.
 The difference is barely noticeable with the original calculation.

-4.Are there differences in activity patterns between weekdays and weekends?
+## Are there differences in activity patterns between weekdays and weekends?

 ```r